Can Carpenter Bees Sting?

 Look out for Any Severe Reactions

-We sometimes confuse regular bee sting reactions to severe allergic reactions.
+We sometimes confuse regular bee sting reactions with severe allergic reactions.
 A normal bee sting reaction results in a swollen, red, and warm area.
 Experiencing itchiness afterward is also common, although you should try your best to avoid scratching as it could prolong the reaction.

 When you scratch a bee sting, you may be spreading the venom, which could make the site much larger.
 You might also cause a secondary infection by excessive scratching.
 Breaking the skin could expose you to more bacteria, and may also result in scarring.